calebsg225/agg-workaround/README.md

 ### Run the function

-Whenever you want to activate the workaround, open the Dragontail dispatch in a non-incognito window and run the following code to retrieve the startup function previously stored in localStorage under the key `fdd`:
+Whenever you want to activate the program, open the Dragontail dispatch in a non-incognito window and run the following code to retrieve and run the `startup function` previously stored in localStorage under the key `fdd`:
 ```js
 eval(localStorage.getItem('fdd'))();
 ```